-12.1.
+- 12.1.
 Introduction

-Within Maple's internals, there is a big difference between expressions and functions.
-Expressions are what computer scientists call data structures, and functions are what they would call procedures.
-To put it very briefly, a data structure is a collection of information, and a procedure is a collection of instructions.
+We have mentioned many times that Maple makes a distinction between expressions and functions.
+Within Maple's internals, there is a big difference between expressions and functions, though at first they do not seem too much different to us.
+Expressions are what computer scientists call data structures and functions are what they call procedures.
+To put it very briefly, a data structure is a collection of information and a procedure is a collection of instructions.
 In order to explain this difference better, in this and the next few worksheets we look at some elementary examples of data structures and procedures in Maple.
-In particular, in this worksheet we look at Maple's basic data structures, at how a data structure can be manipulated, and at how Maple stores an expression as a data structure.
-In the next worksheet we look at some simple examples of Maple procedures and how mathematical functions can be represented as procedures.
-In the last worksheet we look at how a procedure can manipulate a data structure, and this will give us an idea of how Maple does its work.
+In particular, in this worksheet we look at some of Maple's basic data structures, at how a data structure can be manipulated, and at how Maple stores an expression as a data structure.
+Then in the next worksheet we look at some simple examples of Maple procedures and how mathematical functions can be represented as procedures.
+In the last worksheet we will look at how a procedure can manipulate a data structure, and this will give us an idea of how Maple does its work.
 Many Maple commands (like factor, simplify, expand) are procedures, written in the Maple programming language, that manipulate data structures.
-In fact, that is what much of programming and computer science is all about, procedures that manipulate data structures.
+In fact, that is what much of programming and computer science is all about, procedures that manipulate data structures. >

-🖃 12.2.
+12.2.
 Basic data structures in Maple

-To really understand what makes expressions and functions different in Maple we need to get a sense of what data structures and procedures are.
+To understand what makes expressions and functions different in Maple we need to get a sense of what data structures and procedures are.
 The rest of this worksheet is a very basic introduction to how Maple handles data structures.